ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-cloudfront.md

 * Device detection - Redirect or serve different content based on user agent

 * CNAMEs - supports wildcard CNAMES and up to 10 CNAMES total

+* Origin KeepAlive Timeout - keep connection from edge location to the CloudFront origin open

+* Allowed HTTP Methods - can be just GET and HEAD

+* Origin Protocol Policy - HTTP, HTTPS or Match Viewer; S3 only support HTTP

 configure custom SSL Cert - work with Certification SSL?
 Generic SSL Cert